boxboat/github-cloud-native-workshop/lab-codespaces.md

 **Step 2: Access our app**

 Our app is now running, and it's available to us because Codespaces automatically forwards the ports from the `dotnet run` command.
-We want to travel to the first URL dotnet spits out, slightly modified.
-Visit `https://localhost:7258/swagger` in your web browser.
-The port will be random, so make sure you copy what you have in your terminal output.
+A popup should appear, and we can click on 'Open in Browser' to get to our app.
+If you don't see a popup, you can visit `https://localhost:7258` in your web browser.

 You are now at the Swagger API documentation.
 Expand some endpoints and try them out.